 \subsection{Non-dimensionalization and rescaling}

 System \eqref{eq:Tpde} - \eqref{eq:BCS} has multiple natural timescales, associated with the horizontal and vertical eddy diffusion, the velocity field and the surface sources.
-Rescaling the problem to contain dimensionless parameters that demonstrate the ratios between these, we define the basic timescale $\tau \equiv L_z^2/\kappa_V$, describing the time it would take a tracer to cross the domain from surface to bottom via eddy diffusion only.
+Rescaling the problem to contain dimensionless parameters that demonstrate the ratios between these, we define the basic timescale $\tau \equiv L_z^2/\kappa_V$, describing the time it would take a tracer to cross the domain from surface to bottom via vertical eddy diffusion only.
 We note that $\tau$ takes into account both molecular diffusion and eddy mixing on the small-scale (e.g. due to breaking of internal waves) that is parameterized by the vertical eddy diffusivity $\kappa_V$ and is not included in $\boldsymbol{u}$, and therefore is an insightful timescale for the advection-diffusion equation.
 For typical oceanic values of $L_z \sim 4\times 10^3 m$ and $\kappa_V \sim 10^{-4} m^2/sec$, the timescale is of the order $\tau \sim 5\times 10^3 yrs$.
-We further define the temperature scale $ T^*_{\Delta} = \max T^* - \min T^*$ and the salinity scale $ S^*_{\Delta} = \max S^* - \min S^*$ as the maximal differences in the surface sources, with the additional conditions $ T^*_{\Delta} \neq 0$, $ S^*_{\Delta} \neq 0$, else the problem would not reflect the physical process we are modeling.
+We further define the temperature and salinity scales as the maximal differences in the surface sources, $ T^*_{\Delta} = \max T^* - \min T^*$ and $ S^*_{\Delta} = \max S^* - \min S^*$, with the additional conditions $ T^*_{\Delta} \neq 0$, $ S^*_{\Delta} \neq 0$ to ensure horizontal density diferences.